cxmiller21/personal-utils/README.md

-# My Personal CLI Utils
+# mac-utils

-A collection of CLI commands that I use to help automate common tasks like downloading media from YouTube/SoundCloud, managing macOS applications, and organizing files.
+A collection of macOS CLI utilities to automate common tasks like downloading media from YouTube/SoundCloud, managing applications, and organizing files.

 ## Platform Requirements